Rock Haven lays off staff who decline COVID-19 vaccine

 The memo also states a laid-off employee “will not be allowed to return to work until they have completed the COVID-19 vaccine series.”

 One Rock Haven employee spoke to The Gazette but asked to remain anonymous citing concerns of being fired for speaking publicly about the situation.
-The employee said about a half-dozen coworkers either took “voluntary” layoffs or quit their jobs over after they decided to refuse vaccination.
+The employee said about a half-dozen co-workers either took “voluntary” layoffs or quit their jobs after they decided to refuse vaccination.

-Smith said he’s been told “three or four” Rock Haven employees have accepted layoffs after declining the vaccine, and he said one person retired.
+Smith said he has been told “three or four” Rock Haven employees have accepted layoffs after declining the vaccine, and he said one person retired.
 More employees are scheduled to get a first dose of the vaccine in early February, according to the memo.

 The employee who spoke to The Gazette is slated to get a first dose of the vaccine in February.
 The employee doesn’t want to receive the vaccine and said 27 other employees at the nursing home this month had sent the county’s Health Services Committee letters explaining their concerns over the vaccination mandate.